Tuhin-SnapD/RoadFlow/README.md

 1. Check the test plan for common scenarios
 2. Review the code comments for implementation details
 3. Run the demo programs to see expected behavior
+4. Check the input file documentation for format requirements
-4. Open an issue on the repository
+5. Open an issue on the repository

 ---